Xtrmmax/ena-ai-recursion-maxine-harvey/calendar/EXECUTIVE_SUMMARY.md

 # Calendar Engine

+## Executive Summary
+For a high-level description of this project, see the [Calendar Executive Summary](../calendar/EXECUTIVE_SUMMARY.md).

 > Note: Before March 2025 my only experience in Python was getting to Day 8 of 100 Days of Coding on Udemy.
 > Using “vibe coding” and trial-and-error iteration with AI assistants I built a calendar engine with at least 10 mathematical mechanisms (cyclical offsets, leap years, time zones, exception handling, etc.).
 > I still don’t know how to code, but I learned how to layer complex logic and debug one piece at a time until the whole system worked.